wp-plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 = 1.0.12 - 19/11/2014 =
  * Fixed - Settings not getting saved on few stores
  * Fixed - Broken layout issue

+Important Note: When you update the plugin, please save your settings again.